 Getting to the park – The main entrance to the Everglades is located 10 miles southwest of Florida City and Homestead on Route 9336.
 On your way to the park stop by Robert Is Here fruit stand for a key lime milkshake!
 They are amazing.

-Cost – $10 for a seven day visitor pass per vehicle. $5 per person for pedestrians, motorcycles and bicycles.
-Annual passes can be purchased for $25.
+Cost – $30 for a seven-day visitor pass per vehicle. $15 per person for pedestrians, motorcycles, and bicycles.
+Annual passes can be purchased for $55.

 Royal Palm Nature Center is located at the Anhinga Trail.
-The store is air conditioned and has bottle water available.
+The store is air-conditioned.
 You can also pick up books and trail guides from this location.

 The Flamingo Visitor Center is 38 miles from the main entrance.
 This center has a small natural history exhibit, park information and you can pick up backcountry permits here.